LobMat/YorkU-Student-Scheduler/deliverables/LOG.md

 * Passed user-selected activities to the proper pages for handling
 * Integrated custom activities to the interactive grid so they can show on the schedule.
 * Wrote custom activities to local storage.

+### Zayn
+March 3rd 2025 (240 mins)
+* Created and implemented new endpoints and services for getting review lists based on a given input.
+* Created UI for this system, though it should be polished.
+* Fully functional and implemented atleast for the StubDatabase.